-Wood and patterned designs incorporate a selvedge on each side of the roll to allow for trimming and pattern matching.
+Modul'up Wood designs: Wood designs incorporate a 2cm selvedge on each side of the roll to allow for trimming and pattern matching.
 Factory edges should never be laid together as the width of the planks on each side of the sheet will be larger than the rest of the design.
 The welded seam in plank designs should form the joint line of the plank.

-General Installation guidance
+General

 Modul'up is installed loose laid using standard installation techniques.
-Seams are supported with a double sided plasticiser resistant contact adhesive tape for welding.
+Seams are supported with Modul'up 100mm wide single side adhesive (Forbo ref 792) tape for welding.